-CACoP is the Code Administration Code of Practice which sets out principles for the administrators of the industry codes that underpin the electricity and gas wholesale and retail markets.
+The Code Administration Code of Practice sets out principles for the administrators of the industry codes that underpin the electricity and gas wholesale and retail markets.

 Documents produced by Code Administrators need to be understood by a broad range of users.
 As users will have a varied level of understanding and background to each Code, documents will be clearly written.

 - Information will be promptly and publicly available to users

 Information produced by Code Administrators will be easily accessible to users through a number of channels.